ZeusinBath/ZeusinBath.github.io/_posts/2026-03-30-malkhaz-visits-bath-mosque.md

 <i>Bishop Malkhaz with the Bath Mosque community</i>

 The [Peace Project](https://peacecathedraltbilisi.org/the-peace-project/) combines a Christian Baptist Cathedral with a Mosque, Synagogue, Buddhist prayer room and chapel for people of all faiths and none.
 It has the effect of bringing together and liberalising the associated communities.
-Women are admitted to the Mosque, for example, and have touched and read froim the Torah for the first time in the long history of Jews in Georgia.
+Women are admitted to the Mosque, for example, and have touched and read from the Torah for the first time in the long history of Jews in Georgia.

 ![Image description / Bishop Malkhaz and Imam Mohammed](/assets/images/malkhaz-mohammed.jpg)